Engineering Leadership

 Scaling a SaaS org breaks more from added process than added people.
 The job is to grow capacity without grinding down the trust and speed that got you here.

-Read →The Kind of CTO You Need at Each Stage
+Read →What Kind of CTO Do You Need?
+A Guide by Company Stage

 The CTO who takes you from zero to one is rarely the one who scales you to a hundred.
 A field guide to matching the leader to the moment.

-Read →On-Prem to Cloud-Native With Under an Hour of Downtime
+Read →On-Prem to Cloud Migration With Under an Hour of Downtime

 Big-bang migrations fail loudly.
 Here's the incremental, reversible approach I use to move legacy systems to the cloud while the business keeps running.